 Other View Options

-To get to the additional view options, click on ‘View options’ at the top of the schedule.
-Toggle on or off the options you want to view in the schedule.
+To get to the additional view options, click on ‘View options’ at the top of the schedule and toggle on or off the options you want to view in the schedule.
+Each admin can also prioritize their most-used view settings, and pin the options most relevant for them, as shown below.

 Availability Status